• Skip to primary navigation

 Jefferson Deadlift Mistake Too Fast Too Quick

-Like any new exercise, give yourself a little time to learn the exercise and expose yourself to the stressors it’s going to create on your body.
-More than likely, you’ll be able to lift a fair amount with Jefferson deadlifts because they are a little more squatty.
+Like any new exercise, give yourself a little time to learn it and expose yourself to the stressors it’s going to create on your body.
+Jefferson deadlifts are a little more squatty, so you’ll likely be able to lift a fair amount.

 However, just because you can doesn’t mean you should right away.
 Feel out the exercise and if you feel confident and strong in the positions you’re moving through, grip and rip it.
 For most lifters, though, ease in.